Rural Homes

 • Review current and proposed legislation

-• Address skilled labor shortages
+• Address skilled labour shortages

 • Provide clarity on energy efficiency improvement funding